beyond-all-reason/teiserver/documents/spring/extensions.md

 ```

 #### `c.user.get_token_by_email email password`
 Given the correct email and password combination the server will send back a token that can be used to login as that user.
-This makes use of the site password as opposed to the md5'd uberserver password used with the normal spring `LOGIN` command.
+This makes use of the site password as opposed to the md5'd spring password used with the normal spring `LOGIN` command.
 This command must be performed over a TLS connection, if it is attempted over a non-secure connection the server will send back an error.
 ```
 c.user.get_token_by_email email password
 s.user.user_token email token